DashaAga/image-stylization/README.md

 # image-stylization
-### There is performing image styling using packages Keras and Tensorflow.
+### Here is a program for stylizing images based on Keras and Tensorflow.